 • Explosives – both commercial grade and homemade explosives can be detected using integrated trace detection technology or X-ray.

 DualDraw mail screening services include full outsourced mail screening for the above CBRNE threats, risk assessments, and preventative maintenance services.
 Our mail screening procedures follow industry best practices, many of which are developed using US Federal Government standards, specifically 41 CFR 102.192§70-80.
 Our experience in handling potentially hazardous mail, conducting screening operations including X-ray screening, and sampling for CBRNE threats, is highly effective due to our intense focus on quality.
 We ensure that quality and safety, not speed, dictate how we screen mail.
 We ensure that operating mail screening procedures, engineering controls, training programs, and quality control (QC) initiatives meet operational objectives while sustaining a safe, secure work environment.

-Our homeland security products, specific mail screening services and protocols are based on industry best practices combined with specific customer requirements, including procedures for receiving, sorting, screening, clearing, safeguarding, transporting, and delivering mail – as well as procedures for identifying, isolating, verifying, recording, and, when directed, disposing of threats.
+Our homeland security products for sale, specific mail screening services and protocols are based on industry best practices combined with specific customer requirements, including procedures for receiving, sorting, screening, clearing, safeguarding, transporting, and delivering mail – as well as procedures for identifying, isolating, verifying, recording, and, when directed, disposing of threats.